seungjaepack/Tableau-Project/README.md

   - From which recruitment channel are employees recruited?
   - Is there a relationship between generation, tenure and turnover?
     (compare with pay rate)

+◼︎ The Residence Location:
+ - Where is employees' residence located?